craftcms/cms/docs/element-types.md

 All element types need a corresponding element query class.
 Element query classes are an extension of [query builders](http://www.yiiframework.com/doc-2.0/guide-db-query-builder.html), tuned for fetching elements.

-All element query classes should extend `craft\elements\db\ElementQuery`, which provides the base functionality.
+All element query classes should extend <api:craft\elements\db\ElementQuery>, which provides the base functionality.

 They have three responsibilities: